ACEnglish/truvari/README.md

 ## 🔎 More Information

-Find more details and discussions about Truvari on the [WIKI page](https://github.com/acenglish/truvari/wiki).
+All documentation about Truvari is on the [WIKI](https://github.com/acenglish/truvari/wiki).
+Additional information about using Truvari can be found in [Discussions](https://github.com/ACEnglish/truvari/discussions)